Bench Press Calculator

 Medically reviewed by Gabrielle Kane, RDN, CSP, LD Gabrielle Kane Gabrielle KaneRDN, CSP, LD facebook_iconinsta_icon

 The bench press is a compound exercise that helps strengthen your upper body.
 You can use dumbbells or barbells to do it.
 The exercise primarily works on your chest muscles and also helps strengthen the triceps and shoulder muscles.
 If this exercise is a part of your daily workout routine, you can use the bench press calculator to understand your 1 rep max (1 RM).
 It shows the maximum force you’re able to produce with a single muscular contraction or the maximum weight you can lift for a single repetition safely.
+Understanding your 1 rep max is important because it helps you set achievable strength goals and customize your workout plan.
+It also allows you to track your progress and choose the right weights for different exercises, making your training more effective.
 Scroll down to check out the calculator and understand more about the bench press.

 System